Hand with scissors cutting a pattern

 What you actually need today, the minimal kit

-You can draft a simple block with a pencil, a long straight ruler, a tape measure, large paper, paper scissors, sellotape, and a right angle.
-A pattern master or French curve is nice to have, but not essential for day one, you can freehand gentle curves or combine smaller arcs with a mug or plate.
-A Pattern Master simply combines several rulers into one tool, which you can add later when you are ready.
+You can draft a simple block with a pencil, a long straight ruler, a tape measure, large paper, paper scissors, sticky tape, and a rubber (we all make mistakes!).
+A pattern master or set square is nice to have, but not essential for day one.
+You can freehand gentle curves or combine smaller arcs with a mug or plate.

 Smart swaps that save money